hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

   envisaged that greatly reducing the number of messages required to perform one transfer.)

 * (Improved error handling and retries.
-In the DSO case new explicit error codes could be defined that allow a server to indicate the reason for a failed XFR request.)
+In the DSO case new explicit error codes could be defined that allow a server to indicate the reason for a failed or aborted XFR request.
+Also a new client initiated message could be used to gracefully cancel AXFRs.)

 * (New command channel.
 For the DSO case it would be possible to include new server-initiated 'control' commands e.g. 'stop serving this zone', 'delete